-3.1 The indicative Accommodation Allowance for a Member in securing overnight accommodation when travelling on duty within Australia as an official representative of a parliamentary committee or delegation including a member of a Committee of a House or a Joint Committee of both Houses, shall be the same, and on the same basis, as the rate set for a Minister of the Crown.
-The rates contained in Section 7 of this Part should be deemed to be indicative of the maximum reasonable costs that can be claimed.
-Where the costs reasonably and properly incurred exceed the indicative rates, the actual costs shall be met.
+3.1 The indicative Accommodation Allowance for a Member in securing overnight accommodation when travelling on duty within Australia as an official representative of a parliamentary committee or delegation including a member of a Committee of a House or a Joint Committee of both Houses, shall be the same, and on the same basis, as the rate set for a Minister of the Crown under Section 1.5.
+Where the costs reasonably and properly incurred exceed the rates contained in Section 1.5, the actual costs shall be met.